rdkcentral/rdkservices/Bluetooth/doc/BluetoothPlugin.md

 <a name="method.getAudioInfo"></a>
 ## *getAudioInfo <sup>method</sup>*

 Provides information on the currently playing song/audio from an external source.
 The returned information from Bluetooth-In device provides information that could be displayed on a TV screen.

 ### Events

-  No events are triggered.
+  No Events.

 ### Parameters